 A selection of the materials created by the students is now available to access via the ‘Student Webpages’ menu above.
-This diverse range of projects, representing the breadth of interests within the student population in the Department of International Politics.
-Among the topics under investigation this year, students are: interrogating the experiences of women in the modern British Army; analysing the army’s relationship with defeat; examining depictions of the British Army in Northern Irish murals; and documenting the evolution of tank warfare in the army during the Second World War; and considering the British Army’s representation of itself as a fighting organisation.
+This diverse range of projects is a remarkable testament to the breadth of interests within the student population in the Department of International Politics.
+Among the topics under investigation in 2021-2022 have been: interrogating the experiences of women in the modern British Army; examining depictions of the British Army in Northern Irish murals; documenting the evolution of tank warfare in the army during the Second World War; and considering the British Army’s representation of itself as a fighting organisation.

 Upon completion of this module, students have acquired the ability to identify and evaluate original documents, to synthesize primary and secondary materials, to conduct and manage a self-directed research project, and to present the findings of their research online in an accessible and scholarly manner.

 This module is running for a second time from September 2023, and the fruits of the research undertaken by a new generation of students will be available to view in early 2024.

 I hope that you will enjoy reading the students’ work, and if you would like any further information regarding The British Army’s Image in Battle, from the Crimean to the Present, please do not hesitate to contact Dr Christopher Phillips.